germal/OpenCVB/README.md

 In the sample output below, any of the hundreds of algorithms can be selected from the first combo box at the top of the form.
-The second combo box is used to group the different algorithms by OpenCV API or OpenCVB algorithm.
-The default grouping is to select “\<All\>” algorithms while other special groupings allow selecting Python or C++ or Multi-threaded algorithms.
+The second combo box is used to select different groups algorithms.
+The default grouping is to select “\<All\>” algorithms while other special groupings allow selecting Python or C++ algorithms.
 The text at the right side of the toolbar is a brief description of the algorithm.
 Icons on the left side are to (l. to r.): pause/resume the algorithm, change global settings for OpenCVB, run regression tests, and take a picture of the current output.

 ![](media/aeec548511d99538594068b76ca4b49b.png)

 The output images above are the RGB output (upper left), the colorized depth image (upper right), the output of the current algorithm (lower left) and an optional second image output from the algorithm (lower right).
-In this example the algorithm renders the camera point cloud as if seen from directly above in the lower left image while the lower right has the view from the side.
-Both perspectives show the camera field of view (FOV) and the distance to each of the objects.
+In this example the lower left image shows the point cloud as if seen from directly above.
+The lower right views the same data from the side.
+Both perspectives show the camera field of view (FOV) and a scale for the distance to each of the objects.

 The “Sample Results” section below provides numerous additional examples.